UPC/ravada/docs/docs/advanced_settings.rst

 ~~~~~~~~~~~~~~~~~~~~

 When creating virtual machines, Ravada chooses the storage pool with more free space
 available.
-If you want to force another, change the settings updating in the *Nodes setting*
+If you want to force another, change it in the *Nodes setting*
 form in the frontend.

 From *Admin Tools*, select *Nodes*.
 You will likely have only one : *KVM_localhost*.